Hari20032005/civic_project_hackathon/README.md

 - **dotenv** for environment configuration
 - **CORS** enabled for cross-origin requests
 - **UUID** for unique file identification
+- **Auto-Escalation Service** for SLA monitoring and report escalation

 ### 🎨 Frontend
 - **React 18** with TypeScript for type safety